Ubiquitous

 donors, and then some.

-Regardless, its up to the voters to decide which candidates are most likely
+Regardless, it’s up to the voters to decide which candidates are most likely

 to enable prosperity.
 Maybe Mr. Walz and Mr. Obama should try winning over